School phone bans do not improve grades or mental health, says new report

 The findings, which have since been peer-reviewed and published, compared 1,227 students and 30 different secondary schools.

-“There is no evidence to support that restrictive school phone policies, in their current forms, have a beneficial effect on adolescents’ mental health and wellbeing or related outcomes,” it concluded.
+“There is no evidence to support that restrictive school phone policies, in their current forms, have a beneficial effect on adolescents’ mental health and wellbeing or related outcomes,” the study concluded.

 However, increased screen time did impact the mental health, classroom behaviour, physical activity and sleep cycles of students overall.